MaxRingstrom/git-tutorial/README.md

 By passing `--interactive` to the rebase command, you'll be able to say to git what to do with each commit that would be re-applied.

-You can do the following things:
+These are the most common options:
 | Action | Description |
 | :-- | :-- |
 | Pick | Just apply the commit as is typically done in a rebase.
 A rebase does a cherry-pick for each old commit. |